moienr/TemporalGAN/README.md

 Also GLAM has been used in both 8x8 and 16x16 levels of the model.

 Be carefull in deleting unwanted models, as subversion of each model inherits from the previous model.
 For example, if you delete the `v1.2` folder, you will corrupt the `v1.3`, `v1.5`, and `v1.6` models.

+So feel free to play around with the code and see what you can come up with.

 Here is a buitifull sketch of my initial ideas for the model architecture.